DFXLuna/APT/README.md

 * Each line of dialogue should occupy only one line in the file
 * File should begin with SCENE [x] where x is the number of scenes in the document
 ### Reserved Words
-* BEGIN     - Denotes the beginning of a scene
+* BEGIN     - Denotes the beginning of a scene.
-* END       - Denotes the end of a scene
+* END       - Denotes the end of a scene.
-* SCENE [x] - Denotes number of scenes in the file
+* SCENE [x] - Denotes number of scenes in the file.
 * |         - Invalid in dialogue and names.
+* #         - Placed at the beginning of a line to indicated a comment.
 ### Line format
 * [name]|[text to be said]
-* Matt|This is what a line of dialogue looks like
+* Matt|This is what a line of dialogue looks like.

 ## Asset Credits